Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Recognition

 \begin{proof} We check, for each edge $e = \{ v, w \}$ in $\mathcal{D}$, whether it is a separator edge.
 If $e$ is uncrossed, then it is a separator edge by \Cref{obs:uncrossed} and we are done.
-Otherwise we use the relation between separator edges and flips in rotation systems given by \Cref{lem:sep-equiv-item-3} of \Cref{lem:separator-equivalence} to determine all possible flips of $e$ in the rotation system.
-Recall that by \Cref{lem:separator-equivalence}, separability of a simple drawing $\mathcal{D}$ of $K_n$ is a property of the rotation system of $\mathcal{D}$.
-Given the drawing $\mathcal{D}$, its rotation system can be computed in $\mathcal{O}(n^2)$ time in a straight forward way.
-In the following, we use this rotation system to check separability.
+Otherwise we use the relation between separator edges and flips in rotation systems given by \Cref{thm:separator-flip-equivalence}.
+In particular, we determine all possible flips of $e$ and check whether one of them yields a witness for~$e$.

-By the definition of a flip of $e$ in the rotation system, the subsets in the counter-clockwise rotation of $v$ and the clockwise rotation of $w$ between the position of $e$ before and after the flip must coincide.
-We get all such possibilities of potential flips for $e$ in $\mathcal{O}(n)$ time, by going through the rotations of $v$ and $w$ in parallel (starting with $\{ v, w \}$) and keeping a parity list of all vertices how often they appeared in the subsets.
-A counter is used to see how many of the vertices appeared an odd number of times, that is, showed up in only one of the two subsets so far.
+By the definition of a flip of $e$ in the rotation system, the subsets in the counter-clockwise rotation of $v$ and the clockwise rotation of $w$ between the position of $e$ before and after the flip coincide.
+We get all such possibilities of potential flips for $e$ in $\mathcal{O}(n)$ time, by going through the rotations of $v$ and $w$ in parallel, starting with $\{ v, w \}$.
+In this process we keep a parity list of all vertices and how often they appeared in the subsets.
+Further, we use a counter to see how many of the vertices appeared an odd number of times, that is, showed up in only one of the two subsets so far.
 Every time this counter is zero we have a potential flip.

-Checking whether the new rotation system after a potential flip is realizable takes $\mathcal{O}(n^3)$ time because we only need to test all $5$-tuples that contain the flipped edge~\cite{k-2020-srcatgs}.
-Further, checking whether the flipped edge has all different crossings from the original edge takes $\mathcal{O}(n^2)$ time by testing for all $O(n^2)$ new crossings whether they also existed before.
+By \Cref{obs:test-realizable-flip}, checking whether the new rotation system after a potential flip is realizable takes $\mathcal{O}(n^3)$ time.
+To check whether the flipped edge has all different crossings from the original edge, we test for all $\mathcal{O}(n^2)$ new crossings whether they also existed before.
+Since each crossing can be checked in constant time, this takes $\mathcal{O}(n^2)$ time for all crossings, which is less than the $\mathcal{O}(n^3)$ time for checking realizability.